Paul-Borisov/react-gemini-ai-chat-web-part-spfx/README.md

 - If you are located in Europe or UK, you should use a VPN to connect to Gemini AI endpoints in this setup.

 **Key features**
+- Default support of Gemini Pro and Gemini Pro Vision
+- Chat history stored into a SharePoint Custom List
+- Global and Private Chat Sharing for selected Azure AD accounts
+- Integration with Azure API Management Service
+- Code Highlighting with Configurable Styles
+- Full-Screen Mode
+- Unlimited Length of Chat History (Configurable)
+- Upper and Lower side positioning for the Prompt Text Area
 - Analysis of an uploaded PDF and summarization of its content (gemini-pro)
 - Analysis of uploaded images and description of their content (gemini-pro-vision)
+- Optional dropdown box with examples for prompt text.
-- The option to use voice input to prompt text is available.
+- Optional voice input to prompt text.
-- Speech synthesis to read out AI-generated texts by default.
+- Optional speech synthesis to read out AI-generated texts by default.
 The standard Web Speech API requires selecting the preferred language; using default page language is not always optimal.
-- Optional data encryption for Chats' data.
+- Optional data encryption for Chats data.
+- Configurable Formats for Dates: Default is Finnish, which can be changed to "en-US" in Web Part Settings.

 **Data integrations**
 The web part supports optional integrations with company data via Function calling.
 These integrations are disabled by default and must be explicitly enabled in the web part settings.